 Defining issue types, fields, and workflows

-How does JIRA present and store information?
+How does JIRA Software present and store information?
 There are three main areas to explore: issue types, fields, and workflows.

-In a rollout of JIRA several years ago, I interviewed many different stakeholders at the company for what data they wanted to track on one of our issue types.
-The stakeholders spanned several areas of the business and had key wants for the new system.
+During a rollout of JIRA several years ago, I interviewed many different stakeholders at the company regarding what data they wanted to track on one of our issue types.
+The stakeholders spanned several areas of the business and had key requirements for the new system.
 What did I find out?
 The business wanted to track over 60 different fields on this one particular issue type.
 To put that into perspective, the average tax return in the United States has between 20 and 80 different fields.
 We were asking each user to put the same amount of effort into putting an issue into JIRA as it was required to file taxes!